Skip to main content

 Most productivity stacks get bloated fast.
 These are the apps worth keeping when you want more output, not more tabs.

 Most people do not need more productivity apps.
 They need fewer tools with cleaner jobs.
-The best setup is still one place to plan, one place to capture, and one shortcut layer that removes busywork.
+The setup that holds up is one place to plan, one place to capture tasks, and one layer for shortcuts that removes repeated clicks.

 The short answer